hassan493/hassan493/README.md

 ## 🚀 About Me

-I'm a passionate and versatile software developer with a focus on **Databases**, **Cyber Security**, **Web Development**, **Cloud Computing**, and **Deployment Architectures**.
+I'm a passionate and versatile software engineer with a focus on **Databases**, **Cyber Security**, **Web Development**, **Cloud Computing**, and **Deployment Architectures**.
 Currently, I'm diving deep into the MERN stack and loving every bit of it.
 Meanwhile , I am learning python and machine learning and open to connect and collaborate!

 ---